Rayc940/ece5160-fast-robot/lab5/lab.md

 #### PID Control

-A derivative term was also added to help reduce overshoot and slow the robot as it approached the wall.
+Next, a derivative term was added to help reduce overshoot and slow the robot as it approached the wall.
 The derivative term reacts to the rate of change of the error, which helps dampen motion near the setpoint.
+Kd was chosen to be 0.001.

 ```cpp
 float d_raw = ((float)err - prev_err) / dt;